The Lessons of Innovative Leadership

 What is innovative leadership?

-Innovation can be purported as something different, something novel - a brand-new unfamiliar thing.
+Innovation can be purported as something different, something novel, A brand-new, unfamiliar thing.
 It can also be a modification to a pre-existing product.

 The world's population is anticipated to continue to expand.
 The demographics are changing, and their needs will affect, transform, and impact the growth rate of economies worldwide.
 To fulfill the needs of these ever-changing demographics, we need innovation, advancement, and in some cases, modernization.

-To meet the demands of these emerging global markets and their demographics, we must employ outside-the-box and unconventional thinking because innovation will not only bring something different to the market but also require and necessitate adding a unique value proposition, demonstration of empathy and human-centered approach.
+To meet the demands of these emerging global markets and their demographics, we must employ outside-the-box and unconventional thinking because innovation will not only bring something different to the market but also require and necessitate adding a unique value proposition, demonstration of empathy and human-centred approach.